-(5) The Enterprise Risk Management Policy (policy) applies to:

-- a. all members of the University community, including Council members, Board and Committee members, staff, students, contractors and adjunct of the University; and - b. all activities under the control of the University.
+- (5) The policy applies to: - a. all members of the University community, including Council members, Board and Committee members, employees, students, contractors and adjunct of the University; and - b. all activities authorised and conducted by or on behalf of the University.

-Section 4 - Policy Principles
+Section 4 - Policy